nicoespeon/understandlegacycode.com/content/blog/earn-maintainers-esteem-with-adrs/index.md

 **But documentation needs to be maintained**.
 It's generally not synced with the code, so it has the annoying tendency to get out of date.
 Maintaining it takes time and energy.
 It's dispiriting.

-Hopefully, there's something simple you can do to ease future maintainers life that doesn't require to be maintained.
+Hopefully, there's something simple you can do to ease future maintainers' life that doesn't require to be maintained.

 ## Architecture Decision Records (ADRs)